-In December 2010, January 2011 June 2011, and December 2017, the Basel Committee on Banking Supervision (the "Basel Committee") issued its final guidance on the proposed changes to capital adequacy and liquidity requirements, known as Basel III.
-The reforms to the regulatory capital framework were proposed to raise the resilience of the banking sector, through increasing both the quality and quantity of the regulatory capital base and enhancing the risk coverage of the capital framework.
+In December 2017, the Basel Committee on Banking Supervision (the "Basel Committee") issued its final guidance on the proposed changes to capital adequacy and liquidity requirements, known as Basel III.
+Basel III is an internationally agreed set of measures developed by the Basel Committee in response to the financial crisis of 2007-09.
+The reforms to the regulatory capital framework were proposed to raise the resilience of the banking sector, through increasing both the guality and guantity of the regulatory capital base and enhancing the risk coverage of the capital framework.
 As part of these reforms, the amount and quality of Common Equity Tier 1 capital that institutions are required to hold was raised; innovative Tier 1 capital instruments with an incentive to redeem are to be phased out and the rules for determining Tier 2 capital instruments are to be harmonised.
 Basel III also requires institutions to build counter-cyclical capital buffers that may be drawn upon in stress periods and to hold a capital conservation buffer above minimum capital ratio levels, which have the effect of raising the minimum level of tangible common equity capital from 4.5 per cent up to 9.5 per cent. of risk-weighted assets.
 In addition a leverage ratio was proposed for institutions as a backstop, which would be applied alongside current risk-based regulatory capital requirements.
 Basel III also introduced two new liquidity ratios: the liquidity coverage ratio and the net stable funding ratio.
 These are intended to encourage banks to hold higher levels of unencumbered, high-quality liquid assets to make them more resilient to potential short-term disruptions in access to funding and to address longer-term structural liquidity mismatches in their balance sheets.